david-southern/BugSquisher/README.md

 I used the Marmalade game engine, although at the time is was called AirPlay, which is why that name shows up in the code.
 This was my first return to C++ after around 8 years away, so it might be a bit rough here and there.
-The game made it to a beta state where I did some basic testing with several of my nieces and nephews, to generally positive reviews, but I dropped it at that point, as "real world" work picked up and my interest turned to Unity development.

 One thing that I particularly like about this effort was the [GameFramework](https://github.com/david-southern/BugSquisher/tree/master/source/GameFramework)